UNITED STATES

 12. Income Taxes

-No material and non-routine positions have been identified that are uncertain tax positions.
+No material and non-routine positions have been identified as uncertain tax positions.

 13. Segment Information